Fishing and Hunting

 Knowing the kind of fish and fishing you want may help plan your trip.
 For example, king salmon fishing in Southeast is restricted to salt water, but cutthroat are common on the mainland and every major island in Southeast.
 Alaska’s Interior has the largest arctic grayling fishery in North America.
 Northern pike is the most sought-after indigenous sport fish in Interior Alaska after the arctic grayling.
 These fish are the main sport fish species in the Tanana River drainage.

 Excellent fishing is available north or south within a day’s drive of Anchorage.
 The Kenai Peninsula offers streams where king, red, silver, pink and chum salmon may be caught during the summer.
 Dolly Varden, steelhead and rainbow also run in Peninsula streams.
 Several lakes contain trout and landlocked salmon.
 In-season saltwater fishing for halibut, rockfish and several salmon species is excellent at many spots along the Peninsula and out of Whittier, Homer, Seward and Valdez.
-For specific fishing spots both north and south of Anchorage, see the PRINCE WILLIAM SOUND, SEWARD, STERLING, GLENN and PARKS HIGHWAY sections in The MILEPOST® publication.
 Because of the importance of fishing to Alaska, both commercially and for sport, regulations are updated yearly by the state and are strictly enforced, so it is wise to obtain a current regulations book.
 Go to the ADF&G home page, and click on Licenses & Permits at the bottom of the Fishing & Hunting category list.

 Alaska Fishing Reports by Management Area

 Both resident and nonresident sport fishermen must be aware of rules and regulations before going out in the field.
 Failure to comply with Fish & Game regulations can result in monetary fines and loss of trophies or property.
-Regulation booklets are available online (under Regulations click on Sportfishing Regs).
+Regulation booklets are available online.
 Licenses and permits are also available online.

-Game fish in northwestern Canada include Arctic char and grayling, trout, burbot, Dolly Varden, lake trout, inconnu and pike.
-How and where to catch fish, lists of stocked lakes and details on fishing regulations and licenses in Yukon are available (click on Fishing).
-A sport fishing guide for Northwest Territories is available (see guide under Permits and Licences drop-down menu).
-Click here for details and regulations on sport fishing in British Columbia.
-For details and regulations on sport fishing in Alberta, open the Fish and Wildlife tab.
+Game fish in northwestern Canada include arctic char and grayling, trout, burbot, Dolly Varden, lake trout, inconnu and pike.
+How and where to catch fish, lists of stocked lakes and details at the following sites:

 Hunting in Alaska